Perron posts 3-point game, Blues beat Avalanche 4-1

 Perron deflected a Justin Faulk shot from the point 7:02 into the second period for his 14th goal of the season to put St. Louis up 3-0.

+“We threw a lot of emphasis into the second period tonight,” Schenn said.
+“We got it going there in the second period and played the right way and put each other in good spots, set each other up with line changes and support and it’s fun playing that way rather than playing in your end the whole period.”

-MacKinnon broke up the shutout with his 19th goal of the season on a feed from Gabriel Landeskog on a power play 8:24 into the second period.
+MacKinnon broke up the shutout with his 19th goal of the season on a feed from Landeskog on a power play 8:24 into the second period.
 The goal extends MacKinnon’s points streak to 14 games.

+“They’re hard to come by for a lot of players, but not necessarily for Nate.”
+Bednar said about MacKinnon’s streak.
+“We see him go through stretches like that when he gets hot and he’s playing the right way and doing the right things he gets rewarded.”

 Thomas gave St. Louis a 4-1 lead with his second goal of the season and first goal since Feb.
 6 with 9:07 remaining in the second period.